Ticket sales dive at box office; lowest turnout in 20 years

-NEW YORK, N.Y.
-(AP) - Ticket sales have plunged to their lowest levels in at least 20 years at North American movie theaters amid the coronavirus pandemic.
+NEW YORK (AP) — Ticket sales have plunged to their lowest levels in at least 20 years at North American movie theaters amid the coronavirus pandemic.

+People enter an AMC theater Saturday, March 14, 2020, in Los Angeles.
+Californians wanting to escape the new reality of the coronavirus at the movies, casino or amusement park are running into the six foot rule.
+State health officials issued new guidance Saturday urging theaters to keep attendance under 250 people and ask strangers to sit six feet apart.
+(AP Photo/Marcio Jose Sanchez)

 According to studio estimates Sunday, receipts totaled about $56 million in U.S. and Canada theaters.